niklasramo/palikka/README.md

 ###.when()

 Returns a new master deferred that will be resolved when all provided deferreds are resolved.
 By default the master deferred will be rejected instantly when one of the provided deferreds is rejected.
-Any non-deferred object will be turned into a deferred and resolved immediately with the object itself as the fulfillment value.
+Any non-deferred object in **deferreds** argument will be turned into a new deferred instance and resolved immediately with the original object itself as the fulfillment value.
+This method is basically a combination of the native ES6 Promise's [`Promise.all()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) and [`Promise.race()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race) methods.

 **Syntax**